zarrabeitia/adolpy/README.txt

 You can compute higher order derivatives by repeatedly applying the adolpy.derivate transformation, with a higher computational cost (both cpu and memory), and a more complex return value.
-For higher order derivatives, it is probably better to use the backwards method (not implemented by this library)
+For higher order derivatives, it is probably better to use the reverse method (not implemented by this library)

     >>> ddf = adolpy.derivate(df)
     >>> dddf = adolpy.derivate(ddf)